transcom/terraform-aws-lambda-flexible/README.md

 Creates the following resources:

 * Lambda function
-* IAM role with policy to allow logging to Cloudwatch Logs
+* IAM role with policy to allow logging to Cloudwatch Logs - with the anticipation that these logs are declared as an individual resource
-* Cloudwatch Logs group

 ## Usage